 Every year, I create a couple of new pestos.
-When I encountered fava bean greens at the Portland Farmers Market in early April, my first thought was, naturally, PESTO.
+When I encountered fava bean greens at the Portland Farmers Market in early April a couple of seasons ago, my first thought was, naturally, PESTO.
 The flavor of the greens is delicate, buttery and appealing—much like the beans.

 The trick with creating new pestos is to match the flavor of the key ingredient—in this case, fava beans—to other harmonious flavors.
 And there’s nothing like a quick dip into The Flavor Bible to research the possibilities.

 As it turns out, fava beans and their green tops have a flavor affinity for many ingredients that will work marvelously in pesto–namely basil, dry feta, chile peppers, chives, cilantro, cumin, fennel, garlic, green onions, bitter greens, leeks, lemon, Manchego, mint, olive oil, onion, orange, oregano, parsley, Parmesan, peas, pecorino, rosemary, sage, shallots, sheep’s milk cheese, spinach, thyme, vinegar, walnut oil, and walnuts.